CakeDC/users/Docs/Documentation/SocialAuthenticate.md

 Social Indentifier
 ------------------
-The social identifier "CakeDC/Users.Social", works with data provider by both social authenticator, it is responsible to find or create a user registry for the request social user data.
+The social identifier "CakeDC/Users.Social", works with data provider by both social authenticator, it is responsible of finding or creating a user registry for the social user data request.
-By default it fetch user data with finder 'all', but you can use a one if you need.
+By default it'll fetch user data with finder 'all', but you can use a custom one.
 Add this to your Application class, after CakeDC/Users Plugin is loaded.
 ```
     $identifiers = Configure::read('Auth.Identifiers');